JackLeeJM/hackrx-medassist-ai/frontend/docs/ai-workflow.md

   - Call `/api/summarize` with transcript
   - Call `/api/review` with transcript + proposed JSON
   - Call `/api/finalise` with reviewer output
-  - If `approved: true` → auto‑fill all fields
+  - Always populate all fields with extracted data from finalise response
-  - Else → set all fields to "Data not mentioned" and show a banner: "Manual clinician review required"
+  - If `approved: false` → show a banner: "Manual clinician review required"

 JSON contracts
 - Summary JSON (from summarizer and reviewer.finalJson):